ACollectionOfAtoms/imgshare/README.md

 ![Balloon](http://i.imgur.com/njKMiRD.png)

 ### Configurations
+For now, all options are saved for the session only.

 ![Options](http://i.imgur.com/NZehG4g.png)

 ###Next steps:
-  * Implement Options window functionality
-  * Create OSX app for alpha release?
+  * Create OSX app for alpha release.
+  * Implement launch on start up and save user settings.
   * Future: allow user to easily upload images on their computer or the web through right-click functionality.

 ##Eager to use the pre-release?